Donegal county football team: McGuinness one: 2010–2014

-This set up an Ulster Final meeting against a heavily fancied Derry, which one week prior to Donegal's victory over Tyrone, put 3–14 past an Armagh team which had just overcome Down, the 2010 All-Ireland Senior Football Championship runners-up.
+This set up an Ulster SFC final meeting against a heavily fancied Derry, which one week prior to Donegal's victory over Tyrone, put 3–14 past an Armagh team which had just overcome Down, the 2010 All-Ireland SFC runner-up.

-On 17 July 2011, in Clones, Donegal played in their first Ulster final in five years and their sixth Ulster Final since 1992.
+On 17 July 2011, in Clones, Donegal played in a first Ulster SFC final for five years, and a sixth Ulster SFC final since 1992.
 In front of a crowd of 28,364 Donegal beat Derry by 1–11 to 0–08 points.
-This was only the third time in the history of the Ulster Senior Football Championship that a team which played the preliminary round would win the Final, following in the footsteps of Armagh in 2005 and Cavan 66 years earlier.
-On 30 July 2011, Donegal travelled to Croke Park to play Kildare in the All-Ireland quarter-final.
-In an absorbing contest, a Kevin Cassidy point deep into extra time sealed Donegal's progression to their first All Ireland semi-final since 2003.
-The semi-final against Dublin, which Dublin eventually won 0–8 to 0–6, was to be regarded as one of the lowest scoring but most absorbing Championship duels in living memory.
+This was only the third time in the history of the Ulster SFC that a team which played in the preliminary round would win the final, following in the footsteps of Armagh in 2005 and Cavan 66 years earlier.
+On 30 July 2011, Donegal travelled to Croke Park to play Kildare in the 2011 All-Ireland SFC quarter-final.
+In an absorbing contest, a Kevin Cassidy point deep into extra-time sealed Donegal's progression to a first All-Ireland SFC semi-final since 2003.
+The semi-final against Dublin, which Dublin eventually won 0–8 to 0–6, was to be regarded as one of the lowest scoring but most absorbing championship duels in living memory.

-On 22 July 2012, Donegal retained the Ulster title for the first time in their history with a 2–18 to 0–13 victory over Down.
-On 5 August 2012, they defeated Kerry.
-The first ever Championship meeting between the sides at senior level, it was only the second time in history that Kerry had been defeated at the quarter final stage.
-Ahead of their next match against Cork, few outside the county gave Donegal a chance, and Cork went into the game as heavy favourites to win the title itself (even though this was only the semi-final).
-Donegal endeavoured to swat aside a lacklustre Cork side with ease and progressed to their first title decider since 1992.
+Then came the 2012 Ulster SFC.
+On 22 July 2012, Donegal retained the Ulster SFC title for the first time in history with a 2–18 to 0–13 victory over Down.
+On 5 August 2012, Donegal defeated Kerry in the 2012 All-Ireland SFC quarter-final.
+The first ever championship meeting between the sides at senior level, it was only the second time in history that Kerry had been defeated at the quarter-final stage.
+Ahead of the next match against Cork, few outside the county gave Donegal a chance, and Cork went into the game as heavy favourite to win the title itself (even though this was only the semi-final).
+Donegal endeavoured to swat aside a lacklustre Cork side with ease, and progressed to a first title decider since 1992.
 Tyrone's Mickey Harte, attempting to analyse the game for the BBC, expressed his shock: "To be honest, I could not see that coming.
 Donegal annihilated Cork, there is no other word for it."
-Martin McHugh, a member of the successful 1992 side, said it was the best ever performance by any Donegal team including his own.
-Donegal emerged victorious from the 2012 All-Ireland Senior Football Championship Final on 23 September 2012 to take the Sam Maguire Cup for the second time, with early goals from Michael Murphy and Colm McFadden.
-They defeated Mayo, on a scoreline of 2–11 to 0–13.
-Man of the Match was awarded to Michael Murphy, who scored 1–04.
+Martin McHugh, a member of the successful 1992 side, said it was the best ever performance by any Donegal team, including his own.
+Donegal then emerged victorious from the 2012 All-Ireland Senior Football Championship final on 23 September 2012, to take the Sam Maguire Cup for a second time, with early goals from Michael Murphy and Colm McFadden ensuring that Mayo were never really in the contest.
+Donegal defeated Mayo, on a scoreline of 2–11 to 0–13.
+Man of the Match was awarded to Michael Murphy, who scored 1–4.